 This is one of Pancha Kanya of the “Sati Series“, my attempt at redefining these iconic women of Indian mythology.

-Tara was the Queen on Kishkinda, and the wife of Bali- the monkey king.
+Tara was the Queen of Kishkinda, and the wife of Bali- the monkey king.
 Bali had a brother named Sugreev (who helped Lord Ram rescue Sita from Ravana).

 Tara as King Maker-

-- She was a very wise decision maker– When Sugreev calls Bali for a combat, Tara knew Sugreev’s friendship with Lord Ram. so she advised her husband not to accept but to have a calm discussion with his brother. but Bali didn’t listen to her and it becomes his untimely demise.
+2-She was a very wise decision-maker– When Sugreev calls Bali for combat, Tara knew Sugreev’s friendship with Lord Ram. so she advised her husband not to accept but to have a calm discussion with his brother. but Bali didn’t listen to her and it becomes his untimely demise.

 She as the king maker rebuked the monkeys, who started fleeing after King Bali’s fall.
 She convinced them the kingdom is safe and they will be taken care of by their new king.

-5. Woman who knew her strength-when Sugreev got his kingdom back, he indulges in the luxury and forgets about his commitment with Ram to help rescue Site.
+5-Woman who knew her strength-when Sugreev got his kingdom back, he indulges in the luxury and forgets about his commitment to Ram to help rescue Site.
 Which made Lakshmana angry.
 When furious Lakshmana came to counter Sugreev, he was too afraid to face Lakshmana.